Swiftal13/The-Self-taught-Computer-Scientist/DataStructures.md

 # List
 a data structure that consists of ordered items where they can occur more than once<br><br>
-values do not have to be same data type, there cna be different types list also uses indexing to access elements.<br>
+- values do not have to be same data type, there cna be different types<br>
+- list also uses indexing to access elements.<br>

-one difference from an array is: **list values are stored non-contigouosly**
+- one difference from an array is: **list values are stored non-contigouosly**

 # Common functions
 list.append(value) to add data value to end of list <br>